 - Be patient and polite – as crew are not always used to seeing these type of products.

-2. Politely ask them if they can check their manual when they have a moment (they always have it on them).
+2. Politely ask the cabin crew if they can check their manual when they have a moment (they always have it on them).

 3. Advise them that it may come under comfort device, bassinet cover, bassinet canopy rather than the actual brand name of CoziGo.